In 2001, the Department of Justice (DOJ) launched the Project Safe Neighborhoods (PSN) initiative to reduce gun violence nationwide.

-Each U.S. Attorney’s Office across the United States has been directed annually to formulate an anti-gun and anti-gang strategy implementing the five key PSN elements: partnerships, strategic planning, training, outreach and accountability.
+Each U.S. Attorney’s Office across the United States is responsible for creating an anti-gun/anti-gang strategy that uses five key PSN elements: partnerships, strategic planning, training, outreach and accountability.

 The District of Massachusetts has established an extensive network of law enforcement and community partners who have been fundamentally important to its strategy's success.

-Since the program’s inception, nearly $7 million in federal grant funds have been allocated to the District’s anti-gun and anti-gang efforts.
+Since the program began, nearly $7 million in federal grant funds have been allocated to the District’s anti-gun and anti-gang efforts.

 The U.S. Attorney’s PSN program in Massachusetts is also involved in the adult prisoner reentry programs at several county correctional facilities as well as juvenile reentry.